DeveloperPaul123/Optimum/README.md

 * Mutation
 * Fitness evaluation

 These steps repeat until a suitable solution, based on given termination criteria, is found. `dp::genetic_algorithm` is designed to be flexible and support any type of problem.
 As such, you will need to supply operators that perform the basic steps of the algorithm.
 For this usage example, we will use the algorithm to find the string `hello world`.
 We will start with selection criterea.
-The default selection model is [rank selection]().
-[Roulette selection]() is also available.
+The default selection model is [rank selection](https://en.wikipedia.org/wiki/Selection_(genetic_algorithm)).
+[Roulette selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) is also available.

 Next we need a way to evaluate the fitness of each string.